Gregg Williams: Washington Redskins

 After his release from Buffalo, Williams was at the top of several NFL teams' list for the position of defensive coordinator.
 Williams quickly signed with the Washington Redskins, the only team with which he interviewed, because Head Coach Joe Gibbs offered him total autonomy over his defensive players and defensive coaching staff.

 In Washington, with Williams' aggressive defensive scheme, the Redskins' defense ranked third in the NFL in 2004 and ninth in 2005.

 On January 3, 2006, Williams signed a three-year extension to remain with the Redskins, which made him the highest paid assistant coach in the NFL.

 His defense struggled in 2006, at one point ranked 30th in the League.
 However, the 2007 season was a vast improvement for Williams.
 The defense ranked within the top ten in the NFC, and the team finished 9–7, with a loss in the wildcard round to the Seattle Seahawks.
 Williams had established a particularly close relationship with 24-year-old free safety Sean Taylor, calling him "the best player [he'd] ever coached."
 When Taylor was murdered mid-season on November 27, 2007, Williams was deeply affected.
 In tribute to Taylor, Williams called a defensive play with only ten men for the first play of the Redskins' first game after the tragedy, a December 2, 2007 game against the Buffalo Bills.
 For the remainder of the season, Williams ran an inspired defense which performed, along with the rest of the team, to honor Taylor's memory, highlighted by holding star running back Adrian Peterson of the Minnesota Vikings to 27 yards on December 23, 2007, and allowing a franchise-low one yard rushing to the Dallas Cowboys on December 30, 2007, sealing a playoff seed.
 After Joe Gibbs retired, Williams was considered to be the most popular candidate to take over as head coach of the Washington Redskins.
 He interviewed four times with team owner Daniel Snyder.
-However, on January 26, 2008, Williams was fired, along with offensive coordinator Al Saunders, with Jim Zorn ultimately getting the job.
+However, on January 26, 2008, Williams was fired, along with offensive coordinator Al Saunders, with Jim Zorn ultimately getting the head coaching job.

 Jacksonville Jaguars

-On February 6, 2008, Williams became the defensive coordinator of the Jacksonville Jaguars.
-The position was vacated by Mike Smith who was hired to coach the Atlanta Falcons.
+On February 6, 2008, Williams became the defensive coordinator of the Jacksonville Jaguars, replacing Mike Smith, who had been hired to coach the Atlanta Falcons.